ene-h/Ken3S/src/site/notes/Matchups/Oro.md

 - Crouch LK > crouch LK xx Shoryu
 ### Notes
 - Oro's far MK beats Ken’s crouch MK (Oro’s farthest-reaching poke)
-	- Crouch HP xx shippu beats this clean, can be [[General stuff/Terminology#Cancel buffering\|cancel buffered]]
+	- Crouch HP xx SA3 beats this clean, can be [[General stuff/Terminology#Cancel buffering\|cancel buffered]]
 - You can shoryu through his fireballs and hit his hand
-- UOH after shippu in the corner is a little harder, you have to crouch cancel the recovery of shippu into taunt, and UOH as soon as possible.
+- UOH after SA3 in the corner is a little harder, you have to crouch cancel the recovery of SA3 into taunt, and UOH as soon as possible.
 This way the UOH hits meaty, it's not a spacing thing
 - Kara more than doubles his throw range

-> [!danger]- Raw Shippu punish
+> [!danger]- Raw SA3 punish
 > Stand HP
 [![(orohp).gif](https://wiki.supercombo.gg/images/b/b1/%28orohp%29.gif)](https://wiki.supercombo.gg/w/File:(orohp).gif)
 > Close MP